SirJosh-i/NodeJs-CRUD-App-Deploy-Via-Ansible/Problems.md

+### Synchronize or rsync:
+Encountered an error where ssh connection wouldn't establish.
+Reason: ssh-multiplexing
+- SSH-Multiplexing allowed tasks to reuse single persistent connection.
+- This is used by default; Its fast because SSH doesn't need to re-authenticate and renegotiate every time.

+#### Problem!
+The problem began when my SSH path wasn't being used leading to "Public Key mismatch"

+#### Why it happened?!
+Because ssh-multiplexing (if turned on); Synchronize (that uses rsync) would spawn its own SSH process separately to that of Ansible.
+So, every time it was generating its own SSH and causing to failure.

+### Environment file

-\- .env file overwrite or removed (no file on github)
+- .env file overwrite or removed (no file on github)

-&nbsp;	- .env.example in GitHub
+	- .env.example in GitHub

-&nbsp;	- copied it to another folder outside app directory of remote server.
+	- copied it to another folder outside app directory of remote server.

-\- docker-compose.yml changes
+	- docker-compose.yml changes

-&nbsp;	- .env from outside app directory: under config
+	- .env from outside app directory: under config

-&nbsp;	- container name for both app and db
+- container name for both app and db

-\- app dependencies.
+- app dependencies.

-&nbsp;	- npm i (doesn't install all packages - we must specify each)
+- npm i (doesn't install all packages - we must specify each)

-&nbsp;	- npm i express dotenv pg
+- npm i express dotenv pg

-\- **Major problem!**
+- **Major problem!**

 **- Rename ip in dash cloudflare after each instance restart** **- With permission issues; docker socket error: "docker.socket: Failed with result 'service-start-limit-hit".
 This results in "systemctl status systemd-resolved" = Failed**